 PMC/NIH, 2021Hearing intervention slowed cognitive decline by 48% over 3 years in the landmark ACHIEVE clinical trial.

 ACHIEVE Study, 2020Once hearing loss is identified, early intervention provides compounding benefits.
-Signia's Augmented Xperience (AX) platform is clinically engineered to address environments where hearing loss has the greatest impact.
+Signia's Augmented Xperience (AX) platform is clinically engineered to address the environments where hearing loss has the greatest impact on daily life.

-Two independent processors work simultaneously โ a Focus Stream that enhances speech, and a Surrounding Stream that separately manages environmental noise.
-48 channels intelligently recombine signals for natural, high-contrast listening.
+Two independent processors work simultaneously — a Focus Stream that enhances speech, and a Surrounding Stream that separately manages environmental noise.
+48 channels intelligently recombine both for natural, high-contrast listening.

-All models include Augmented Focusโข, OVP 2.0, and My WellBeing.
+All models include Augmented Focus™, OVP 2.0, and My WellBeing

 |---|---|---|---|---|---|

 Early treatment changes outcomes.
-Here's exactly what to do next.
+The cognitive, emotional, and social costs of delay are well-documented and entirely preventable.
+Here is exactly what to do next.

-"The conversation you've been missing is still out there."
+"The conversation you have been missing is still out there."

-Answers from our licensed audiologists on the most common concerns about hearing loss and testing.
+Honest, straightforward answers from our licensed audiologists on the most common concerns about early hearing loss and getting tested.

 The most common early signs include difficulty following conversations in noisy places, muffled perception of women's or children's voices, frequently asking people to repeat themselves, turning up the TV volume, ringing or buzzing in the ears (tinnitus), withdrawing from social situations, difficulty on phone calls, and unexplained dizziness or balance problems.

 Hearing loss can begin at any age, but prevalence rises sharply after 45.
-About 2% of adults aged 45โ54 have disabling hearing loss.
-By ages 65โ74 that figure rises to 25%, and among adults 75 and older it affects more than 50% โ making it statistically the norm in that age group (NIDCD/NIH, 2021).
+About 2% of adults aged 45 to 54 have disabling hearing loss.
+By ages 65 to 74 that figure rises to 25%, and among adults 75 and older it affects more than 50% — making it statistically the norm in that age group (NIDCD/NIH, 2021).

 On average, people wait approximately 10 years from their first noticeable symptoms before seeking professional evaluation.
-This delay is directly associated with increased risk of cognitive decline, depression, and social isolation โ all of which are measurably worsened by prolonged untreated hearing loss.
+This delay is directly associated with increased risk of cognitive decline, depression, and social isolation — all of which are preventable with early treatment.

 Yes.
 Up to 32% of dementia cases are linked to hearing loss.
 Early hearing aid use can reduce dementia risk by 61% in adults under 70 (JAMA Otolaryngology, 2022).
-The NIH ACHIEVE clinical trial also demonstrated that hearing intervention slowed cognitive decline by 48% over 3 years โ one of the strongest findings in hearing health research to date.
+The NIH ACHIEVE clinical trial also demonstrated that hearing intervention slowed cognitive decline by 48% over 3 years.

 A comprehensive hearing evaluation typically takes about 60 minutes and is completely painless.
-It includes a case history review, visual ear canal inspection, pure-tone audiometry (testing hearing thresholds across multiple frequencies), speech recognition testing, and a full discussion of results and next steps.
-Hearing Benefit Services offers remote evaluations available in all 50 states โ no in-person visit required.
+It includes a case history review, visual ear canal inspection, pure-tone audiometry, speech recognition testing, and a full discussion of results and next steps.
+Hearing Benefit Services offers remote evaluations available in all 50 states — no in-person visit required.

-You should get tested immediately if you notice any of the 8 early warning signs described on this page, are 50 or older (baseline evaluation recommended even without symptoms), work in a high-noise occupation, or have a family history of hearing loss.
-Adults with no symptoms and no risk factors are generally advised to get a baseline test at age 50 and retest every 3 years or whenever symptoms appear.
+You should get tested immediately if you notice any of the 8 early warning signs on this page, are 50 or older (baseline evaluation recommended even without symptoms), work in a high-noise occupation, or have a family history of hearing loss.
+Adults with no symptoms and no risk factors are advised to get a baseline test at age 50 and retest every 3 years.